OpenNebula/docs/source/administration/references/log_debug.rst

 Logging & Debugging
 ====================

 OpenNebula provides logs for many resources.
-It supports two logging systems: file based logging systems and syslog logging.
+It supports three logging systems: file based logging systems, syslog logging and logging to standard error stream.

 In the case of file based logging, OpenNebula keeps separate log files for each active component, all of them stored in ``/var/log/one``.
 To help users and administrators find and solve problems, they can also access some of the error messages from the :ref:`CLI <cli>` or the :ref:`Sunstone GUI <sunstone>`.

-With syslog the logging strategy is almost identical, except that the logging message change slightly their format following syslog logging conventions.
+With syslog or standard error the logging strategy is almost identical, except that the logging message change slightly their format following syslog logging conventions, and resource information.

 .. _log_debug_configure_the_logging_system:

 Configure the Logging System
 ============================

 The Logging system can be changed in ``/etc/one/oned.conf``, specifically under the ``LOG`` section.
-Two parameters can be changed: ``SYSTEM``, which is either 'syslog' or 'file' (default), and the ``DEBUG_LEVEL`` is the logging verbosity.
+Two parameters can be changed: ``SYSTEM``, which is 'syslog', 'file' (default) or 'std', and the ``DEBUG_LEVEL`` is the logging verbosity.

 For the scheduler the logging system can be changed in the exact same way.
 In this case the configuration is in ``/etc/one/sched.conf``.